builders-blueprint-series/from-coder-to-engineer/body/chapter-8.md

 2) Producing a response for said request

 We usually associate other responsibilities as well such as validation and exception handling depending on the scenario.
-The following example is a "GET" request and does not pass an object in the request body to be processed.
+The following example is a GET request and does not pass an object in the request body to be processed.
 Our example is responsible to returning all current reservations in our system.
-The presentation layer will call the appropriate method and return an http response.
+The presentation layer will call the appropriate method and return an HTTP response.

 **Figure 8-X** Reservation Controller